 Engage the services of a kitchen designer.

 A good kitchen designer will have certain characteristics such as skill, style, flair and empathy.
 Skill is learnt by study and practice.
 The designer will have a thorough grounding in principles and elements of design.
 Style is developed through observation and practice.
 It is an ability to determine the best materials from a variety of choices coupled with the ability to use fashion as a tool (but not be a slave to it).
-A well-styled kitchen will have timeless appeal.
+A well designed kitchen will have timeless appeal.
 Flair is an imaginative expression that can make a kitchen distinctive.
 Empathy and sensitivity are the mark of a good designer.
 In order to determine and truly express the client’s tastes and lifestyle, the designer must listen intently to the client and observe at all times.